 State health care reporting is on the rise as an increasing number of states require an employer to report their ACA information on the state level.

 Relax.
-We’re on top of it, and if you are on our ACA service, we’ve got you covered.
+We’re on top of it, and if you are on our service, we’ve got you covered with the latest ACA requirements.
 We’ll keep you informed on the latest state health care reporting requirements and how you can maintain compliance.

 Learn more about the Affordable Care Act by visiting our ACA FAQ page.

 Viventium’s ACA reporting software helps you stay compliant by delivering live ACA data throughout 2023.
 At the beginning of 2024, Viventium will prepare and file Forms 1094-C and 1095-C on your behalf.

 Our software calculates full-time and full-time equivalents to determine applicable large employer (ALE) status

 Provides a preview of Forms 1094-C and 1095-C to review and approve before production

 Alerts you to any missing or unaffordable offers

 Calculates and tracks full-time or part-time status of each employee including variable employees to determine who must be offered health coverage

 Tracks offers of coverage and affordability on a month-by-month basis